Ataídes Oliveira

 Ataídes Oliveira (born December 18, 1959) is a Brazilian politician.
 He has represented Tocantins in the Federal Senate since 2013.
 He is a member of the Brazilian Social Democracy Party.

+Ataídes Oliveira is a businessman in the fields of consortia, civil construction, and vehicle resale in Tocantins.
+As a member of the PSDB party, he was elected in the 2010 state elections in Tocantins as the first alternate senator for João Ribeiro.
+With the death of the incumbent, he definitively assumed the position of senator on December 23, 2013, with a term lasting until January 31, 2019.